SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Migrating_from_Elasticsearch_to_Opensearch.md

 Using Kibana, you can restore the snapshot in the following way:

-1. Check the *path.repo* configuration in *elasticsearch.yml*, it should be pointing to a shared filesystem location to which each node has access.
+1. Check the *path.repo* configuration in *elasticsearch.yml*.

+   This configuration should point to a shared file system location to which each node has access.

 1. Check the existing repositories by sending the following request: